Fiserv/tenants-doc/validator/studio-validators.md

 ![Git Action Job Activity](../images/action-job-activity.png)

-# Understanding Tenant's responsitbity when Validators throw errors
+# Tenant's responsitbility when Validators throw errors

+Tenant is responsible for responding when Validators throw errors for any GitHub content.
+To learn how keep reading.

 ## Validator Logs